theedgy/cc-post/POST.md

 ```

 `AppStore` is how we called our store component and everything inside suppose to be possible to connect.
 We won't know without try, so lets do it.
-Starting as always from teams list we need to export it by HOC mentioned above `connect` :
+Starting as always from `Teams` list we need to export it by HOC mentioned above `connect` :

 ```javascript
 const mapStateToProps = state => ({ state });